-d) the SLOC value assigned.
+d) the SLOC value assigned and the Class Code.

 8.3.3 Notice for rejection

 Any applications for an SLOC shall be rejected by the Second Level RA when it contains incomplete or incomprehensible information, and the conditions of criteria of acceptance are not satisfied.